 “In 2023, the Maintenance Department is looking at expanding the predictive maintenance aspect of our RCM program,” says Erik Rehr, maintenance and reliability manager.
 “We hope to add additional assets to the oil analysis program, as well as incorporate ultrasonic bearing monitoring as another predictive technology.”

 To learn more about our RCM program, check out the article “Reliability Centered Maintenance: Forging a future in RCM” on our blog.
-Special thanks to Matt Rodenkirch and Erik Rehr for their contributions to this article.
+Special thanks to Matt Rodenkirch, Erik Rehr and Amy Steger for their contributions to this article.